bschlaman/chess/README.md

 1. King moves
 1. If we are in distant check, remove all the moves that dont capture or intercept checker
 1. Replace the pieces in the pinned stack

+#### 08.06.2022
+I am beginning to run into a common problem: I need a mapping from piece or square to piece array.
+This issue appears
+- during pintest when I need to mark a piece as pinned (I currently just do it on the board), and
+- in `make_move` when I need to update the square of a particular piece in the list

+qperft gets around this by the board elements encoding the index of the piece list.
+Another possible approach would be to somehow encode the piece index in the Move structure.
+This might get sloppy considering I'm currently maintaining sepparate arrays for pawns, knights, and sliders.
+Tonight, I aim to create the infrastructure required for this change.